Progressive web apps (PWA)—a gentle introduction

 • A progressive web app will be used on a wide range of screen shapes and sizes, as well as in a variety of browsers.
 It will need to adapt the UI accordingly.

 • Potential users can find the PWA.
-Search engines still don’t do so well at finding native apps in Apple’s App Store, Google Play, or the Microsoft Store, while the latter two do list PWAs and enable installation.
-At the same time, the search engine they use should note and communicate that it has found a web app, as opposed to a native app or simple website.
+Search engines still do not do so well at finding native apps in Apple’s App Store, Google Play, or the Microsoft Store, while the latter two do list PWAs and enable installation.
+At the same time, the search engine they use should note and communicate that it has found a web app, as opposed to a native app or a simple website.

 • The user should be able to bookmark or share the app’s URL.

 • It should be easy to get back to using the app.
-Often, the app itself will issue notifications to nudge the user into returning—a key feature for younger users (though this is also a negative feature for older users, and can be negative for everyone if notifications are too frequent).
+Often, the app itself will issue notifications to nudge the user into returning—a key feature for younger users (though this is also a negative feature for older users and can be negative for everyone if notifications are too frequent).

 • As long as there is sufficient connectivity, the PWA should refresh itself with the latest content.